boardcon/EM3566/docs/source/software.rst

 5.3 USB Host
 ^^^^^^^^^^^^^

 The USB Host can be used to connect USB mouse, USB keyboard, U-Disk or other USB devices.
-The EM3566 supports USB3.0 by set the SW switch to **OFF OFF**.
+The EM3566 supports USB3.0(set the SW switch to **OFF OFF**).

 .. figure:: ./image/EM3566_SBC_Android11_figure_38.png
    :alt: USB storage